General Surgery Program at Tripler Army Medical Center

 The Tripler General Surgery Residency program is fully accredited by the Accreditation Council for Graduate Medical Education and is currently accredited through 2020 by the Residency Review Committee for Surgery.
 Each year we select four categorical interns.
 Each categorical intern is given a six year training contract.
 The residency includes five clinical years and one dedicated research year between the 2nd and 3rd clinical years.
 Our mission at Tripler is the education and development of safe, competent general surgeons who will enhance the surgical profession, as well as reflect favorably on Tripler Army Medical Center, the U.S. Army Medical Corps, and the community of military surgeons.

 The surgical experience at Tripler is outstanding.
 Combined, Tripler and Kaiser generate over 5000 general and vascular surgery cases per year.
-Additional outside rotations include general surgery at Queens Medical Center in Honolulu, trauma at LA County/ USC Medical Center (Level 1 Trauma Center with over 4,500 trauma cases per year), transplant at INOVA Fairfax in Virginia, Pediatric Surgery at Kapiolani Women and Children’s Center, and burn rotation at Brooke Army Medical Center in San Antonio, Texas.
-Each of our Chief Residents graduating in 2015 had over 1,000 ACGME categorical cases and over 1,200 total cases.
-Tripler is also very proud to be home to a brand new 4000 square-foot dually accredited surgical simulation center offering state of the art simulation experience.
+Additional outside rotations include general surgery at Queens Medical Center in Honolulu, trauma at LA County/ USC Medical Center (Level 1 Trauma Center with over 4,500 trauma cases per year), transplant at INOVA Fairfax in Virginia, pediatric surgery at Kapiolani Women and Children’s Center, and a burn rotation at Brooke Army Medical Center in San Antonio, Texas.
+Each of our Chief Residents graduating in 2016 had over 1,000 ACGME categorical cases and over 1,200 total cases.
+Tripler is also very proud to be home to a brand new 4000 square-foot dually-accredited surgical simulation center offering state of the art simulation experience.

 COL Dwight C. Kellicut, M.D., FACS